Program Guide:

 Day 5: Tuesday, September 12

-Free day in London
+Scavenger Hunt & Free Time in London

 Meals included: Breakfast